Larry Station: College career

 In Station's senior season in 1985, he helped lead Iowa to its first outright Big Ten title in 27 years.
 He led Iowa in tackles for the fourth straight season with 129.
 He was selected as a co-captain and the co-MVP of the 1985 Hawkeyes.
 Station was a finalist for the Lombardi Award and the Butkus Award, and he was twice selected as Iowa's defensive player of the game in 1985.
 He was selected as a first-team All-Big Ten player for the third consecutive year, and for the second consecutive year, Larry Station was a consensus first-team All-American.
 He was also chosen as an Academic All-American for the second straight year and won Iowa's Scholastic Achievement Award.

 Station had 492 career tackles, the most in Hawkeye history, but he is best remembered for one: his game-saving tackle of running back Jamie Morris in Iowa's 1985 game against Michigan.
 The game was one of the most anticipated in school history, as Iowa was ranked #1 in the Associated Press poll, while Michigan was ranked #2.
-Michigan held a 10-9 lead with just minutes left on the clock at Kinnick Stadium, when the Wolverines faced third down and two yards for a first down.
+Michigan held a 10–9 lead with just minutes left on the clock at Kinnick Stadium, when the Wolverines faced third down and two yards for a first down.
 Station anticipated the handoff to Morris and reacted with lightning speed, dropping Morris for a two-yard loss.
-The Wolverines were forced to punt, and Iowa kicker Rob Houghtlin kicked a game-winning field goal as time expired to give Iowa a cherished 12-10 victory.
+The Wolverines were forced to punt, and Iowa kicker Rob Houghtlin kicked a game-winning field goal as time expired to give Iowa a cherished 12–10 victory.

 Retirement

 In his final game at Iowa, Station injured his back and was forced to leave early in the 1986 Rose Bowl against UCLA.
-Station never fully recovered from that injury, and he played just one year of professional football with the Pittsburgh Steelers before being forced into retirement from football.
+Station never fully recovered from that injury, and he played just one year of professional football with the Pittsburgh Steelers, who drafted Station in the 11th round of the 1986 NFL Draft, before being forced into retirement from football.

 Station then obtained a master's degree in business administration from Washington University in St. Louis.
 He returned to Omaha, where he bought his family's grocery store, Bedford Market, and a number of rental properties he oversees.
 Station lives in Omaha three of children.